Frame of Mind

 • What are the prizes?

-Prizes include €1000 for the winner of each category and a runner up prize in each category of €500.
+Prizes include €1,000 for the winner of each category and a runner-up prize in each category of €500.
+There will be a winner and two runner-up entries awarded in each category.

 • Is there other important information you should know?

 Shortlisted entrants are expected to participate in media and promotional activities relating to Frame of Mind and to consent to the use of their names in press materials relating to the competition.
-WIMS, SPMHS, Screen Ireland and the competition administrators have the right to showcase all entries submitted to the competition, and to use completed entries for promotional purposes outside of the competition, as they see fit.
+WIMS, SPMHS, and the competition administrators have the right to showcase all entries submitted to the competition, and to use completed entries for promotional purposes outside of the competition, as they see fit.

 Personal details of entrants will only be used for administrative purposes and for promotional activities relating to the competition.
-WIMS and SPMHS reserve the right to amend, modify, cancel or withdraw an entry from the competition at any time without notice.
+WIMS and SPMHS reserve the right to amend, modify, cancel, or withdraw an entry from the competition at any time without notice.

 Continue to...